marcgauthier/jsonbarn/README.md

 Ecureuil only support secure connections any transaction started as HTTP are redirected to a HTTPS connection.
 The backend does not support unsecured websocket connections.

-Once the websocket connection is eastablished client can transmit their username and password.
+Once the websocket connection is established client can transmit their username and password.
 Since the websocket is persistent the server will remember the username and password until the websocket connection is disconnected.
-Their is no requirement to resend the username and password unless the connection need to be reastablished.
+There is no requirement to resend the username and password unless the connection need to be reastablished.
 The Javascript ecureuil client **does not** store the password in memory, it is not recomanded to do so since your password would not be considered secured.

 Because the websocket is persistent there is no sessionID that can be stolen.